-Cholangiocarcinoma (CC) is a rare cancer of the bile ducts within and outside of the liver.
+Cholangiocarcinoma is a rare cancer of the bile ducts within and outside of the liver.
 Cases that occur within the liver are known as intrahepatic cholangiocarcinoma (IHCC) and those that occur outside the liver are considered extrahepatic.
-Mutations in IDH1 occur in up to 20% of IHCC cases.
+IDH1 mutations occur in approximately 10% of cholangiocarcinoma cases.
 Current treatment options for localized disease include surgery, radiation and/or other ablative treatments.
 There are no approved systemic therapies for IDH1-mutated cholangiocarcinoma and limited chemotherapy options are available in the advanced setting.
 Gemcitabine-based chemotherapy is often recommended for newly diagnosed advanced or metastatic disease.

-About TIBSOVO® (ivosidenib)
+About TIBSOVO[®] (ivosidenib)

-TIBSOVO® is indicated for the treatment of acute myeloid leukemia (AML) with a susceptible isocitrate dehydrogenase-1 (IDH1) mutation as detected by an FDA-approved test in:
+TIBSOVO[®] is indicated for the treatment of acute myeloid leukemia (AML) with a susceptible isocitrate dehydrogenase-1 (IDH1) mutation as detected by an FDA-approved test in:

-Adult patients with newly-diagnosed AML who are ≥75 years old or who have comorbidities that preclude use of intensive induction chemotherapy.

-• Adult patients with relapsed or refractory AML.
+Adult patients with newly-diagnosed AML who are ≥75 years old or who have comorbidities that preclude use of intensive induction chemotherapy. • Adult patients with relapsed or refractory AML.